Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

        esac}

-Step 10: save and exit the file and build the image of sync gateway again
+Step 10: Save and exit the file and build the image of sync gateway again

 Step 11: Now you need to make some changes in the Ionic container so run the ionic container individually using the following command :

        docker run -it -p 8100:8100 image_name /bin/bash

        Step 11.1: Go to app.js which is in /Sensor-app/Sensor_zip/www/js location and find the two locations where an IP address is mapped, change it with your elastic IP and save the file.
 (Do not exit the container)

-       Step 11.2: Open new terminal and do the following: docker ps (copy the ionic container id) docker commit -p container_id new_name #this new name should be changed in the docker-compose.yml file Step 11.3: After creating an image out of the container you can stop and remove the container
+       Step 11.2: Open new terminal and do the following: docker ps (copy the ionic container id) docker commit -p container_id image_name

+       Step 11.3: After creating an image out of the container you can stop and remove the container

 Step 12: run "docker-compose up -d"